 House Warming Party – Are you moving anytime soon?
 If so, ask your friends to make a donation instead of purchasing a gift for your new place.

-Monthly Newsletter – put pictures and tell stories, thank people who have sponsored, do it as a self mailer, you’ll be surprised how this helps gently remind those who have “forgotten” or “meant to” but hadn’t gotten around to that donation.
+Monthly Newsletter – put pictures and tell stories, thank people who have sponsored, and do it as a self-mailer.
+You’ll be surprised how this helps gently remind those who have “forgotten” or “meant to” but hadn’t gotten around to that donation.

-Doctor/Dentist/Gynecologist – Hopefully you won’t have to put them under Anastasia or pull teeth to get him/her to help you out a little!
+Doctor/Dentist/Gynecologist – Hopefully you won’t have to put them under anesthesia or pull teeth to get them to help you out a little!

 Chiropractor – They have cracked your back.
 Now ask them to crack open their checkbook and make a donation.

-Teach a Yoga Class – You have bent over backwards… now it is their turn to do the same for you!
+Teach a Yoga Class – You have bent over backward… now it is their turn to do the same for you!